You are listening to the most listened-to radio talk show in the country and probably the world.

 What do you expect them to do?

-As though lawlessness, hooliganism, whatever you want to call it, in a sense has a justification to prevail.
+As though lawlessness, hooliganism, whatever you want to call it, in a sense, has a justification to prevail, is justified in prevailing because somehow those people are owed that.

 I mean, this is this permissiveness and this unwillingness to enforce the law.

-She of course loved our founding fathers because they were all Brits.
+She, of course, loved our founding fathers because they were all Brits.

 Here's the story.

-It's from our buddies over to the Associated Press militant online forums are abuzz with calls to Muslims in Britain to launch internet campaigns in support of British rioters and to urge them to topple the British government.
+Militant online forums are abuzz with calls to Muslims in Britain to launch internet campaigns in support of British rioters and to urge them to topple the British government.

-The people want the killer of Mark Duggan punished is suggested a reference to the British man whose death sparked the riots.
+The people want the killer of Mark Duggan punished is suggested, a reference to the British man whose death sparked the riots.

-Another contributor says an internet media attack very important, and that chaos is useful to militants in London.
+Another contributor says an internet media attack, very important, and that chaos is useful to militants in London.

-Which must be why we're getting so much chaos in the regime, because it's useful.
+They say it's useful to militants, which must be why we're getting so much chaos from the regime, because it's useful.

-Also note the possibly related article here at the bottom.
+Also, note the possibly related article here at the bottom.

-It's from Buddy Jacob Tepper.
+It's from buddy Jacob Tapper.

-Now here you have two paragons of reasonableness.
+Now, here you have two paragons of reasonableness.

 Tavis Smiley and Cornell West.

-And they've got they're on their poverty tour.
+And they've got, they're on their poverty tour.

-And yeah, we want to roll back the war on poverty too, because it's an utter failure.
+And yeah, we want to roll back the war on poverty too because it's an utter failure.

 And to this day, Tavis Smiley and Cornell West still have to do a poverty tour.

-Fifty years of the war on poverty, and still two great Americans, Tavis Smiley and Cornell West have to stop everything they're doing, go on a poverty tour.
+60, 50 years, 50 years of the war on poverty, and still two great Americans, Tavis Smiley and Cornell West, have to stop everything they're doing, go on a poverty tour, because the government's war on poverty hasn't worked.

-Well, I'll read further, and maybe we'll find out what you do on a poverty tour.
+Well, I'll read further and maybe we'll find out what you do on a poverty tour.

 I don't really know either.